Toby1219/x-and-o/x_and_o/README.md

-In here i break down all code for easy understanding and maintenance then cobined it now the user can now chose to play with any of the Ai.
+In here i break down all code for easy understanding and maintenance then cobined it now the user can now chose to play with any of the Ai or watch Ai play with each other.